vital-software/sbt-update-lines/README.md

 )
 ```

-Note that the changes to the files you specify will be committed along with the
+If you leave the `updateVcs` parameter of the `UpdateLine` set to `true`, the
-changes to `version.sbt` if you call `commitReleaseVersion` (this is usually
+updated lines will be committed along with the changes to `version.sbt` when you
-what you want).
+call `commitReleaseVersion`.